 - Rash that is not relieved by prescribed medicines

 - If you think you may be pregnant

 - Pregnancy warning: This drug can have harmful effects on the unborn baby.
-Women of childbearing potential should use effective methods of birth control during your cancer treatment and for at least 3 weeks after treatment.
+Women of childbearing potential should use effective methods of birth control during your cancer treatment and for 3 weeks after treatment.
 Let your doctor know right away if you think you may be pregnant.

 - Breastfeeding warning: Women should not breastfeed during treatment and for 6 days after treatment because this drug could enter the breast milk and cause harm to a breastfeeding baby.